 Types of Roofing

-There are more than 50,000 companies in the United States that work in some aspect of roofing, which incudes repairs, installation, metal fabrication, siding and other areas.
+There are more than 50,000 companies in the United States that work in some aspect of roofing, which includes repairs, installation, metal fabrication, siding, and other areas.
 The industry generates more than $31.4 billion annually, and the costs of maintaining commercial roofing are a big concern for owners.

 Choosing the right roofing materials for commercial buildings can decrease the need for lots of future maintenance and repairs.
 The proactive approach to design saves money.
 Depending on where you live or decide to build, roofing is one of the challenges that every landlord and builder must face.
 It’s critical to understand your options early in the planning phase because your roofing choices will affect every aspect of building design.
 Some of the issues to consider during planning include:

 • Metal roofing is more expensive but lasts longer.